About This Guide

 - One or more HALO Smart Sensor devices connected to a standard office network where the steps in the HALO Installation Procedure have been followed resulting in confirmation that the device is operating and physically connected to the network.

 - The network must be (at least temporarily) provided with a DHCP Server to provide initial IP Addresses.

 - If static addressing is planned, then the correct subnet mask, gateway address, and DNS address must be known.

-- An accessible Windows 10 PC (temporarily) connected to the same network must be available.
-This PC must have the Chrome browser installed and must have the HALO Setup Tool.exe copied to its desktop.
-The HALO Setup Tool does not require any installation.
+- An accessible Windows 10 PC connected to the same network with the Chrome web browser installed and must have the HALO Device Manager (HDM) installed, available at: https://ipvideocorp.com/downloads/halo/fw/HALO_DevManSetup.2.0.exe

 Finding the HALO Devices on the Network

 Start HALO Device Manager (HDM) on the PC by double clicking the program icon.
 Please refer to the HDM Guide for connection instructions, available at:https://ipvideocorp.com/halo-downloads/